captionpoint/captionpoint-plays/PLAID-AS-HELL.md

 ---

 And what’s he going to tell them?
-“Officer, I was just wandering through the woods doing my murders when these three women beat the absolute shit out of me."
+“Officer, I was just wandering through the woods doing my murders when these three women beat the absolute shit out of me.”

 ---